 Any Water Extraction Plans may be integrated within an Environmental Management Plan.

 Sustainable water availability can be defined as water extraction not exceeding recharge rates.

-Indicator Indicator Description Possible Reference Responses (Verifier) FAR 4 5 1 Has the Company collected credible data for sustainable water availability in the growing areas?
-Y, N FAR 4 5 2 Has the Company identified water stressed areas within its growing regions?
+Indicator Indicator Description Verifier

+FAR 4 5 1 Has the Company collected credible data for sustainable water Y, N

+availability in the growing areas?

+FAR 4 5 2 Has the Company identified water stressed areas within its Y, N

+growing regions?

+FAR 4 5 3 What percentage of supplying farms has the sources of water %

+extraction been identified?

+FAR 4 5 4 What percentage of supplying farms have received communication that sustainable water availability or the maximum extraction rate permitted by regulations should not be exceeded, whichever is more stringent? % FAR[4[5]5] What percentage of supplying farms have been monitored and are confirmed as holding and not exceeding any water abstraction licenses? % FAR 4 5 6 Has the Company evaluated the risks of drought in the market?
+Y, N FAR[4]5[7] Where high risks have been identified related to drought, has the Company established action plans?
+Y, N FAR 4 5 8 Has the Company evaluated the risks of water stress in the market?
+Y, N FAR 4 5 9 Where high risks have been identified related to water stress, has the Company established action plans?
 Y, N

-What parcentage of supplying farms has the %

-90

-sources of water extraction been identified?

-What percentage of supplying farms have %

-received communication that sustainable water

-availability or the maximum extraction rate

-permitted by regulations should not be

-exceeded, whichever is more stringent?

-What percentage of supplying farms have been %

-monitored and are confirmed as holding and not

-exceeding any water abstraction licenses?

-Has the Company evaluated the risks of drought Y, N

-in the market?

-Where high risks have been identified related to Y, N

-drought, has the Company established action

-plans?

-Has the Company evaluated the risks of water Y, N

-stress in the market?

-Where high risks have been identified related to Y, N

-water stress, has the Company established

-action plans?

-received communication that sustainable water availability or the maximum extraction rate permitted by regulations should not be exceeded, whichever is more stringent?
-What percentage of supplying farms have been monitored and are confirmed as holding and not exceeding any water abstraction licenses?
-Has the Company evaluated the risks of drought in the market?
-Where high risks have been identified related to drought, has the Company established action plans?
-Has the Company evaluated the risks of water stress in the market?
-Where high risks have been identified related to water stress, has the Company established